sajol2003/my-first-steps/README.md

 # my-first-steps
-A repository for my first coding projects and exercises on github Author - Sajol Boiragi
+A repository for my first coding projects and exercises on github.
+Author - Sajol Boiragi